gitlabhq/gitlabhq/doc/user/project/cycle_analytics.md

 - **Test**:   5min
 - **Review**: 5h (19:00 - 14:00)
 - **Staging**:  30min (19:30 - 19:00)
-- **Production**: 10h 30min (19:30 - 09:00)
+- **Production**: Since this stage measures the sum of median time off all previous stages, we cannot calculate it if we don't know the status of the stages before.
+In case this is the very first cycle that is run in the project, then the **Production** time is 10h 30min (19:30 - 09:00)

 A few notes:

+- In the above example we demonstrated that it doesn't matter if your first commit doesn't mention the issue number, you can do this later in any commit of the branch you are working on.
 - You can see that the **Test** stage is not calculated to the overall time of the cycle since it is included in the **Review** process (every MR should be tested).

----

-The example above was just one cycle of the seven stages.
+- The example above was just **one cycle** of the seven stages.
 Add multiple cycles, calculate their median time and the result is what the dashboard of Cycle Analytics is showing.

 ## Permissions